dotnet/EntityFramework.Docs/entity-framework/core/dbcontext-configuration/index.md

 ### Configuring the database provider

 Each `DbContext` instance must be configured to use one and only one database provider.
 (Different instances of a `DbContext` subtype can be used with different database providers, but a single instance must only use one.)
-A database provider is configured using a specific "UseProvider" call.
+A database provider is configured using a specific `Use*`" call.
 For example, to use the SQL Server database provider:

 <!--
     public class ApplicationDbContext : DbContext